Summary

 Reinforce to participants that it is helpful to determine whether the passage is fiction or nonfiction, the type, and the purpose of the passages before answering questions.

-Move to slide 22 and give each student three highlighters or colored pencils.
+Move to slide 22 and give each participant three highlighters or colored pencils.
 Direct participants to read the passage silently and to highlight in different colors as they read the main idea of the passage, supporting details of the passage, and evidence that supports the details highlighted.
 After providing about ten minutes for participants to complete this, have participants partner together and review the items they chose to highlight.
-Have a brief class discussion about what the main idea, supporting details, and evidence of supporting details are for the passage.
+Have a brief group discussion about what the main idea, supporting details, and evidence of supporting details are for the passage.

 Explain